cpn-io/cpn-js/cpn-ide-docs/docs/declarations_panel.md

   ![Screenshot](img/filter.png)
 <br>

-- Pressing **Up/Down** keys on the top of the declaration panel to move an entry to a different position in its group:
+- Pressing **Up/Down** keys on the top of the declaration panel allows to move an entry to a different position in its group:
 <br>

   ![Screenshot](img/buttons.png)